kallaway/100-days-of-code/log.md

 **Today's Progress**: Completely finished Applied Visual Design course, and started Applied Accessibility.
 Topics covered include: changing hue of color, creating linear-gradient, adding images to background, transform scale property, scale prop on hover, skew element on x and y axis, pseudo elements ::before and after, CSS keyframes and animation, animation count, timing function, and bezier curves.

 **Thoughts:**Even with so much homework due tomorrow, I managed to get through the hour of code today.
 I learned alot about animation, and felt like the beginning of the applied accessibility course is a nice refresher to basic HTML formatting that will come in handy.

+###Day 4: May 1, 2021
+#####
+**Today's Progress**: Not much progress.
+Learned about using tghe header, footer, adding the nav tag, add audio content, the figure element, and the label element.

+**Thoughts:**: Unfortunately I forgot to do my hour of code yesterday, so I will be making it up when I have the time later.
+I didn't get to be very productive today.
+Had a long weekend, and it's not even Sunday yet.
+I do think I have a good understanding of what was covered, but wouldn't mind getting more insight on the topics.